stemoutreach/PathfinderBot/Reference/PathfinderBot_Gamepad_AutoStart_Guide.md

 sudo nano /etc/systemd/system/pf_mecanum_gamepad.service
 ```

-Paste in the following content (adjust the `ExecStart` line if your Python path is different).
-You can check your Python path with `which python`:
+Paste in the following content.
+If you’re unsure of your Python path, you can check it with `which python` (often `/usr/bin/python`):

 ```ini
 [Unit]